Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Preliminaries

-We also primarily focus on utility functions that are linear, i.e., where $u(x, \theta) = \langle w_\theta, x \rangle$, where the latent individual type $\theta$ is characterized by $w_\theta \in \mathbb{R}_{>0}^{K}$ as a vector of \emph{preferences} over each of the different resources.
-Here again, we believe that our techniques extend to more general homothetic preferences, but for ease of notation (and given the richness of linear utilities), choose to focus on these.
-More details on modeling individual utilities are in~\cref{sec:experiments}.
+We also focus on utility functions that are linear, i.e., where $u(x, \theta) = \langle w_\theta, x \rangle$, where the latent individual type $\theta$ is characterized by $w_\theta \in \mathbb{R}_{\geq 0}^{K}$ as a vector of \emph{preferences} over each of the different resources. {For example, the type $\theta$ could refer to a ``vegetarian'' type with preferences $[2,0,1]$ over the set of resources $[$produce, meat, canned soup$]$ indicating a marginal utility of zero for any allocated meat and increased preference for produce.
+The relative \emph{scale} of the weights help indicate preference for one food resource over another.}

+{ The assumption that agents' preferences over resources are linear is limiting, in that it does not account for settings in which resources exhibit {\it complementarities} (modeled via e.g., Leontief, or filling, utilities), in addition to omitting popular utility functions in the extant literature (e.g., Cobb-Douglas utilities).
+Our algorithmic techniques naturally extend to more general utility functions (so long as the Eisenberg-Gale program can be solved efficiently).
+However, we leave understanding both the upper and lower bounds on the achievable envy and efficiency pairs to future work.
+More details on modeling individual utilities for the experiments are in~\cref{sec:experiments}. }

 Finally, we assume that our resources are \emph{divisible}, in that allocations can take values in $\mathbb{R}_+^K$.
 In our particular regimes of interest where we scale the number of rounds and budgets, this is easy to relax to integer allocations with vanishing loss in performance.